Coming to hospital during the coronavirus pandemic

 The NHS is open for business and it's safe for anyone to seek help when needed.
 Your first port of call should be NHS 111 unless it's a life-changing emergency.

 Our hospitals are adapting so our staff can continue to care for our patients safely while the coronavirus remains a threat to everyone’s health.
 We currently have restrictions in place for people visiting our hospitals and you will have to wear a face covering when entering our buildings.

-Please also note that this information can easily be translated into a number of languages.
+The information on this page is available in a number of languages.
 Here are some instructions:

-- Click on the globe icon in the top right hand corner of our website page to view this information in your first language
+- Click on the 'globe' icon in the top right hand corner of the web page

 In line with national guidance, and to ensure the safety of our patients and staff, we are not allowing any visitors into our hospitals.